nimbix/jardoc/docs/apps_tutorial.md

 If you wish to use your own MPI implementation (Intel MPI, HPCX, etc), you need to uses your own script as path to start your application.

-You can rely on the following example, as a starting point.
+You can rely on the following example, as a starting point, and also refer to the "MPI Application Configuration Guide" of this documentation.

 Note that in the current script, as an example, we also added a CASE_FOLDER variable, to be passed by user, to be able to set a working directory.
 This can be useful with some applications.